dalehenrich/sample/core/README.md

 The [**definitions**][6] directory contains the Monticello definitions.
 The [**methods**][4] subdirectory contains the extension method definitions organized by class and the [**classes**][3] subdirectory contains the class and method definitions organized by class.

+The **metacello.json** file is the metacello dependency information in json format.

+The **metacello.st** file is the metacello dependency information in metacello spec format.

 Here is an example of an [extension method for the class Object][5].